-Chinese P2P platforms such as WeShare, 9F Group, and CashBUS are exploring investment opportunities in the online lending segment in India and are awaiting the Reserve Bank of India (RBI) to ease the norms for governing the lending platforms, The Economic Times had reported.
+Chinese P2P platforms such as WeShare, 9F Group and CashBUS are exploring investment opportunities in the online lending segment in India and are awaiting the Reserve Bank of India (RBI) to ease the norms for governing the lending platforms,

 The RBI restriction, however, is driving away high net-worth individual investors (HNI) and institutional investors due to the lending cap of Rs 10 lakh.
 Medium, small and micro enterprises and borrowers who need credit of more than Rs 10 lakhs are not approaching the P2P platforms due to the same restriction, Singh of i2ifunding.com said.